-Thomas Lynde-a meek little man whom Avonlea people called "Rachel Lynde's husband" was sowing his late turnip seed on the hill field beyond the barn; and Matthew Cuthbert ought to have been sowing his on the big red brook field away over by Green Gables.
+Thomas Lynde-a meek little man whom Avonlea people called "Rachel Lynde's husband"-was sowing his late turnip seed on the hill field beyond the barn; and Matthew Cuthbert ought to have been sowing his on the big red brook field away over by Green Gables.

-Mrs. Rachel knew that he ought because she had heard him tell o'(s) C'(w)

-Peter Morrison the evening before in William J. Blair's store over at Carmody that he meant to sow his turnip seed the next of the store of the store
+Mrs. Rachel knew that he ought because she had heard him tell Peter Morrison the evening before in William J. Blair's store over at Carmody that he meant to sow his turnip seed the next afternoon.